centrifuge/documentation/docs/overview/Introduction.md

 ## Centrifuge Node

-The Centrifuge Node serves an interface to the upstream system in addition to being a part of the peer to peer network that forms the Centrifuge OS ecosystem.
-(Need more information here).
+The Centrifuge Node serves an interface to the upstream system in addition to being a part of the peer to peer network that forms the Centrifuge OS ecosystem.<!-- (Need more information here).-->